ar0it/MetaGPT/documentation/LabJournal.md

     - Content coverage
     - Task based
 To evaluate the performance of your system that extracts metadata and adds it as structured annotations to the OME Datamodel, without having a ground truth for the structured annotations, you'll need to employ a combination of quantitative and qualitative evaluation methods.
 Here's an approach you could consider:
+- clean up metagpt to be a proper package, restructure to seperate assistant/ predictors/ experiments / evaluators properly.

 1. Content Coverage Metric:
    This metric would aim to measure how much of the original metadata is represented in the structured annotations.